 © Soundtrack by Jason Kelley (http://cowboymusic.bandcamp.com).
 All rights reserved.

 Jake Dell, co-owner and manager at Katz's Delicatessen, shares his memories and his respect for the "cutters" -- the people who prepare Katz's world-famous sandwiches and share a special relationship with customers from behind the deli counter.

 © Soundtrack by Jason Kelley (cowboymusic.bandcamp.com).
 All rights reserved.

 New episodes of 1 Minute Meal return on Tuesday, September 8, 2015.

-A new episode will be released every Tuesday from September through November.
-Click play to re-live our first season, and come back on Tuesday for the premiere!
+New episodes will be released weekly, from September through November.
+Click play to re-live our first season, and come back every Tuesday for the second!

 While developing recipes for the menu of her third restaurant, Einat Admony started by tossing Jasmine rice, cumin seeds, orange rind, and caramelized onion into a cast iron skillet, setting it over flame until the bottom was browned, crunchy, and fragrant.

 Two months later, the dish had taken on the contribution of Hillary Sterling, who worked with Einat to replace the onions with slices of potato, substitute saffron for cumin, then top the rice with a whole roasted poussin--glazed with a reduction made from pomegranate juice, walnuts, and Persian lime.